Act-Age

 Viz Media published the first three chapters for its "Jump Start" initiative and then the series was simultaneously published from December 2018, after a restructuring of the English Shonen Jump.
-Shueisha also published the series in English and Spanish on their Manga Plus platform from January 2019 to August 2020.
+Shueisha also published the series in English on its Manga Plus platform from January 2019 to August 2020.

 Plot

 The story focuses on Kei Yonagi, a high school girl who strives to become an actress.
 She lives with her two younger siblings, after their father left them and their mother died.
 Kei has an extreme talent for method acting, to the point where she loses track of reality while acting.
 At an audition, some speculate that acting of this intensity could be self-destructive, and cite that as a reason for not accepting her.
 However, Kei catches the eye of the highly acclaimed director Sumiji Kuroyama, who steps forward with the intent of bringing out her full potential.